crascioni/ecommerce/README.md

 Assumptions:
 - Data are stored in a Map
 - The currency is defined
 - There is a test which fails, this is just to show how I've applied TDD (testing before writing the behavior).
 I've also used BDD for some tests.
 - The expTime is in minutes
 - He can't add two elements with the same title
+- I've written just a few tests to show how I work with JUnit, TDD and BDD.

 As a Spring Rest Application, it provides the following services: